s-victor/TinyPedal/docs/customization.md

     column_index_*
 Set order of each info column.
 Must keep index number unique to each column, otherwise columns will overlap.

+    additional_players_front, additional_players_behind
+Set additional players shown on relative list.
+The value is limited to a maximum of 3 additional players for each front & behind setting.
+Default value is `0`.

 ## Session